0xERR0R/blocky/docs/configuration.md

           - 9.9.9.9
     ```

+The above example results in:

-Use `123.123.123.123` as single upstream DNS resolver for client laptop-home,
+- `123.123.123.123` as the only upstream DNS resolver for clients with a name starting with "laptop"
-`1.1.1.1` and `9.9.9.9` for all clients in the sub-net `10.43.8.67/28` and 4 resolvers (default) for all others clients.
+- `1.1.1.1` and `9.9.9.9` for all clients in the subnet `10.43.8.67/28`
+- 4 resolvers (default) for all others clients.

+The logic determining what group a client belongs to follows a strict order: IP, client name, CIDR

+If a client matches multiple client name or CIDR groups, a warning is logged and the first found group is used.

+### Upstream strategy

+Blocky supports different upstream strategies (default `parallel_best`) that determine how and to which upstream DNS servers requests are forwarded.

+Currently available strategies:

+- `parallel_best`: blocky picks 2 random (weighted) resolvers from the upstream group for each query and returns the answer from the fastest one.
+  If an upstream failed to answer within the last hour, it is less likely to be chosen for the race.
+  This improves your network speed and increases your privacy - your DNS traffic will be distributed over multiple providers
+  (When using 10 upstream servers, each upstream will get on average 20% of the DNS requests)
+- `strict`: blocky forwards the request in a strict order.
+If the first upstream does not respond, the second is asked, and so on.

-!!! note
+!!! example

-    ** Blocky needs at least one upstream DNS server **

-See [List of public DNS servers](additional_information.md#list-of-public-dns-servers) if you need some ideas, which
-public free DNS server you could use.
+    ```yaml
+    upstreams:
+      strategy: strict
+      groups:
+        default:
+          - 1.2.3.4
+          - 9.8.7.6
+    ```

 ### Upstream lookup timeout